LadaOndris/hand-recognition/README.md

 optional arguments:
   -h, --help            show this help message and exit --orientation-threshold ORIENTATION_THRESHOLD
+                        The orientation threshold in angles (maximum: 90,
+                        default: 90)
-                        The orientation threshold in angles in the range (maximum: 90, default: 90) --camera CAMERA       The camera model in use for live capture (default:
+  --camera CAMERA       The camera model in use for live capture (default:
                         SR305)
   --plot PLOT           Whether to plot anything.